reduct/component/README.md

 #### instance.getElement();
 Type: `Function`

-Will retrieve the element on which the component was mounted upon, if no element was specified, a virtual DOM element will be created.
+Will retrieve the element on which the component was mounted upon, if no element was specified, a detached DOM element will be created.

 #### instance.getProp(key);
 Type: `Function`